Past Meets Present: Creating Historical Analogy with Large Language Models: Introduction

 For evaluation, we employ both human and automatic methods to thoroughly assess the quality of historical analogies.
 In human evaluation, we use a manual ranking system to examine historical analogies.
 To reduce labor, we also introduce automatic metrics designed to evaluate historical analogies across four dimensions: topic, background, process, and result.
 These dimensions represent the essential components of a historical event~\cite{HistoricalAnalogies}.
 To measure these dimensions, we borrow the idea of \citet{jiayang-etal-2023-storyanalogy} to calculate abstract and literal similarities.
 By integrating these two types of similarities across the four dimensions, our automatic evaluation metrics demonstrate a high correlation with human evaluation.

-The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, our work is the first to explore the historical analogy in the AI community. \item We develop a novel, automatic multi-dimensional metric to evaluate historical analogy from a cognitive perspective, ensuring alignment with human cognition. \item Through extensive experiments with various LLMs under different settings, we find that current LLMs have the potential for historical analogies.
+The main contributions of this paper are summarized as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, our work is the first to explore the historical analogy in the AI community. \item We develop a novel, automatic multi-dimensional metric to evaluate historical analogy from a cognitive perspective, ensuring alignment with human cognition. \item Through extensive experiments, we find that current LLMs have the potential for historical analogies.
 And by mitigating illusions and stereotypes in LLMs, our proposed self-reflection method can further improve the performance of LLMs in acquiring historical analogies. \end{itemize}